nilac16/delaunay/README.md

 The main file just generates some amount of nodes at random, then triangulates them and writes the triangulation and associated Voronoi diagram to the current directory (images are written using [STB's image library](https://github.com/nothings/stb)).
 All of the code in main.c and delaunay_img.c exists for this purpose, and is not necessary to the triangulation.

 Geometric primitives (in geometry.c) are written in both standard C and with x86 intrinsics.
 Intrinsics are enabled by default; build with `-DNO_INTRINSICS` to disable them.
+All of the geometric functions necessary to the triangulation code have been moved into delaunay.c to make it standalone.

 ## Sources